speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 Typically, the GM uses a map as an outline of the adventure, tracking the characters' progress as they explore enclave corridors or wilderness regions.

-The GM’s notes, including a key to the map, describe what the adventurers find as they enter each new area.
-Sometimes, the passage of time and the adventurers’ actions determine what happens, so the GM might use a timeline or a flowchart to track their progress instead of a map.
+The GMï¿½s notes, including a key to the map, describe what the adventurers find as they enter each new area.
+Sometimes, the passage of time and the adventurersï¿½ actions determine what happens, so the GM might use a timeline or a flowchart to track their progress instead of a map.

 ## Ship Registration
 Pilots are required to register their starships with the Bureau of Ships and Services (or BoSS).
 Additionally, at registration, the pilot must acquire an Operating License at the cost of 1,000 credits.
 To be eligible for this license they must pass a written piloting test, which requires a DC 15 Intelligence (Piloting) check.